-(4) The Seller warrants to the Auctioneer and to the Buyer that on the day of the Sale, the horse will have no contagious diseases, and produce a DEFRA approved passport except foals sold at foot which are under 6 months old.
+(4) The Seller warrants to the Auctioneer and to the Buyer that on the day of the Sale, the pony will have no contagious diseases, and produce a DEFRA approved passport except foals sold at foot which are under 6 months old.

 2. COMMISSION, BUYER’S PREMIUM & SELLING FEES

 (1) The Seller will pay to the Auctioneer a commission of 6% of the hammer price of each Lot plus VAT.
 There will be a minimum commission of £5 +VAT

 (2) Where a pony is “Bought In” the Seller will pay a minimum commission fee of £100 plus VAT or 6% of the hammer price, (whichever is the greater).

 (3) Commission is payable in full by the Seller to the Auctioneers even if a pony is subsequently returned by the Buyer to the Seller in accordance with the complaints procedure hereunder or for any other reason.

 (4) In the event that a pony is sold subject to veterinary examination and in the event that a pony is returned by the Buyer in accordance with a veterinary certificate obtained on the day of the Sale, then the Seller shall pay to the Auctioneer a commission of 3% of the gross sale price plus VAT.

 (5) A pony, having been entered for a Sale may be withdrawn prior to the Sale upon a payment of a withdrawal fee of £100 plus VAT in addition to the entry fee.